yhwang/node-red-contrib-post-object-detection/README.md

 ## Usage

+There are two custom Node-RED nodes in this package:
+- post-object-detection: This is used to process the output of Object Detection model.
+- bbox-image: This is used to annotate the original image with bounding boxes.

+### `post-object-detection` node
 The input for this node shall be an array of `tf.Tensorf` and its length is 2.
 First tensor is the detected objects with
 `[1, number of box detectors, number of classes]` shape.
 1 is the batch size.